Video: Stateless in Palestine

 Issued on: Modified:

-What does life in the West Bank look like under Israeli occupation?
-Our reporters travelled to Area C, to meet the women and men who live on lands coveted by Israeli settlers.
-The message of politicians and intellectuals on both sides has been honed over 70 years of conflict.
+With the Israeli Prime Minister, Benjamin Netanyahu, set to unveil his strategy on July 1 for the controversial annexation of part of the West Bank, we revisit our report filmed in the region in 2018.
+Our reporters James André and Lyana Saleh travelled to Area C, to meet the Palestinians who live on lands coveted by Israeli settlers.
 This documentary, without voiceover commentary, plunges the viewer into the lives of those who face daily restrictions imposed by the occupation.

 The Palestinian Authority cannot operate in Area C. Israeli authorities systematically refuse building permits to Palestinians and new structures are usually destroyed or confiscated.
 Area C is also where settlers grab land, jeopardising a future Palestinian state.